cyle/php-secure-login/README.md

-# Cyle's PHP Secure Login System
+# CyleSoft PHP Secure Login System

 It's pretty simple.
 Uses BLOWFISH ($2y$, specifically) crypt() hashing in PHP 5.3.7+.
 The purpose behind this was to make a pretty damn good way to store passwords and give the user a unique session token.